QueJJ/DAAS/README.md

 `python run.py`

 ### Customized microservice application
-To run your customized microservice application, you need to modify the **graph**
+To run your customized microservice application, you need to modify the **DAG graph info** in the file *run.py* to fit to your application's DAG.